 a.
 College Work-Study Program (CWSP)

 b.
 Carl D. Perkins National Direct Student Loan

 d.
 Parent Loan for Undergraduate Students Program (PLUS)/Supplemental Loan Program (SLP)

-Students who successfully complete all requirements for the Master's degree in Community Counseling or in School Counseling will receive formal endorsement in their area of specialization by the faculty of the training program.
-Formal endorsement includes recommendation for state certification and employment for those students successfully completing the program in school counseling, or recommendation for employment as a community counselor in a setting consistent with the training provided by the community counseling program.
+Students who successfully complete all requirements for the Master's degree in Clinical Mental Health Counseling or in School Counseling will receive formal endorsement in their area of specialization by the faculty of the training program.
+Formal endorsement includes recommendation for state certification and employment for those students successfully completing the program in school counseling, or recommendation for employment as a clinical counselor in a setting consistent with the training provided by the clinical counseling program.
 Students will receive formal program endorsement only in that program for which they have met training requirements.
 Successful completion of a program means the completion of all didactic and experiential coursework including practicum and internship, and marked by performance sufficient to insure that the candidate possesses the skills and competencies necessary for ethical provision of services to clients in the setting for which endorsement is made.
-Completion of all requirements means that the candidate has completed the 48 semester credit Masters Degree as required by CACREP.
-Candidates must maintain a 3.0 (B) average throughout the 48 credit program.
+Completion of all requirements means that candidates in the clinical mental health option have completed the 60 credit Masters Degree and candidates in the school counseling option have completed 48 credit Master Degree as mandated by CACREP.
+Please note, beginning in 2020, CACREP requires that school counseling candidates must complete a 60 credit Masters Degree.
+All candidates must maintain a 3.0 (B) average throughout the 48 credit program.